alsaydali/marwanalsaydali.com/README.md

 ## www.marwanalsaydali.com

 My New Website, building it with Gatsby

+## Ver(1.0.0)

+In this release, homepage plus blog page only